 NOW ACCEPTING REGISTRATIONS FOR THE FOLLOWING SEMESTERS:

-Students considering enrolling at Vermont Woodworking School are encouraged to contact VWS to discuss your goals and the program options available.
-If you are able to visit, we are happy to schedule a tour.
-Please contact Co-Founder and Director, Carina Driscoll.
+Students considering enrolling at Vermont Woodworking School are encouraged to contact VWS to discuss their goals and the program options available.